The broads are man-made waterways created by peat digging.

 Historical records show that the pits gradually began to fill with water, making the peat more difficult to extract.
 Peat diggings were abandoned by the 14th century.
 They flooded, and this partly man-made landscape became a wetland, rich in wildlife.

-Find out all about the rich history of the Broads from the early marshmen who cut reed for thatching to the birth of the boating industry and how windpower was harnessed to drain the marshes for farming on the Heritage pages of our visitor website Enjoy the Broads.
+Find out all about the rich history of the Broads from the early marshmen who cut reed for thatching to the birth of the boating industry and how windpower was harnessed to drain the marshes for farming on the Heritage pages of our visitor website Visit the Broads.

 Halvergate marshes in the Broads, forms a huge area which today is mainly grazed by cattle but centuries ago it looked very different as it was part of a vast estuary.
 This animation tells the story of the Great Estuary.